Varshith07827/AI-PII-Detector/docs/PRD.md

 ## Decisions
 - Use best available offline spaCy model at runtime (prefer medium, fallback small); hybrid is default.
 - Placeholder stripping is opt-in (flag-only by default).
-- No CLI; SPA web UI + REST API only.
+- CLI available for offline/batch use alongside SPA web UI + REST API.